hellej/cleaning-day-map/README.md

 ## Cleaning Day Map
-An interactive map application for exploring the locations of vendor tables in the supposed context of the annual cleaning day event (a day when anyone can host a pop-up flea market).
+An interactive web map application for exploring the locations of vendor tables in the supposed context of the annual cleaning day event (a day when anyone can host a pop-up flea market).
 The app allows users to add new vendor tables to the map and search for tables by using both a search field and the map window as filters.

 The initial and main objective of the project was to explore and utilize ways of using Mapbox GL maps within a React+Redux app.
 This is just a demo / proof of concept and not part of the official [Cleaning Day](http://siivouspaiva.com/en/info/basics-of-cleaning-day) event by any means.

-### Main technology stack
+### Built With
 * React
 * Redux & Thunk
 * Mapbox GL JS